 Whooping cough is a highly contagious childhood infection that can also affect adults.
-It can be quite serious and sometimes deadly, especially in children younger than 6 months.
-Its hallmark symptom is a cough that may last 10 months or longer.
+It can be quite serious and sometimes deadly, especially in children younger than 12 months.
+Its hallmark symptom is a cough that may last 1 to 6 weeks.

 Although most people in the U.S. have been vaccinated against whooping cough, the number of cases of the disease has increased over the last few decades, especially among adults.

-You may have this test if your doctor suspects that you have whooping cough.
+You may have this test if your healthcare provider suspects that you have whooping cough.

 You may need this test done twice several weeks apart to find out whether you have an active infection.

-Your doctor may also order a culture test or other tests to confirm the results of the antibody test.
+Your healthcare provider may also order a culture test or other tests to confirm the results of the antibody test.
 These tests include checking for IgM or IgA antibodies.

-If you've never been immunized against pertussis, a normal value of B. pertussis antibodies is zero.
-If you have been immunized, it's likely that you will have IgG antibodies to B. pertussis, even if you don't currently have an active pertussis infection.
+If you've never been vaccinated against pertussis, a normal value of B. pertussis antibodies is zero.
+If you have been vaccinated, it's likely that you will have IgG antibodies to B. pertussis, even if you don't currently have an active pertussis infection.

 Taking antibiotics like erythromycin can give a false-negative result.